Nigerian president says believes kidnapped girls still in the country

 Nigeria's Defence Headquarters spokesman Chris Olukolade dismissed Amnesty's report as baseless and said it was aimed at tarring the reputation of the country's authorities.

-"The report is just a collation of the rumours, views and allegations of their fellow detractors and local operatives," he said.
+"The report is just a collation of the rumors, views and allegations of their fellow detractors and local operatives," he said.

 Saudi Arabia's grand mufti Sheikh Abdulaziz Al al-Sheikh said Boko Haram had been "misguided" and should be "shown their wrong path and be made to reject it."